aditya7iyengar/my_programming_language_hierarchy/description/elixir.md

 Having a prominent member of the Rails team, Jose Valim, being the author and maintainer, and a syntax strickingly similar to Ruby, Elixir has a bright future, imo.

 ## Pleasure of Writing

+One of the best things about writing functional programming is that it feels natural.
+And elixir takes it to the next level by adding `|>` (pipe operator).
+It might seem like syntactical sugar at first, but this operator allowws developer to write as they think, which often ends up being a good enough design.
+Not to mention, it makes the code look pretty.

+Another feature of elixir is pattern matching combined with multiple function clauses.
+Instead of the tedious conditionals in a function, elixir enables separation of concerns by allowing multiple function clauses for a function definition.
+Which means a developer can pattern match in a function's clause for a specific set of arguments.
+This makes developers happy because (again) it feels more natural.

+Overall, elixir is one of the most pleasurable languages to write, imo.

+## Standard Libraries

+Elixir has a decent set of standard libraries (Thanks to OTP).
+Elixir has a lot of abstractions from OTP like GenServer and Task, but has some of its own implementations of such libraries like GenStage and Flow, which give it a unique flavor and take client-server model to the next level.

+## Community